TZstatsADS/Spring2020-Project1-Stephanielovdata/doc/Proj1_desc.md

 <img src="../figs/title.png" width="300">

+Which song do you like the best?
+Do you have a favourite singer or band?

 The goal of this project is to look deeper into the patterns and characteristics of different types of song lyrics.
 Natural language processing and text mining are natural tools to derive interesting findings in this collection of song lyrics.

 ### Datasets

-"lyrics.csv" ([Download(https://www.dropbox.com/s/3tfv5v73z0ec8vr/lyrics.csv?dl=0)])is a filtered corpus of 100,000+ song lyrics from from MetroLyrics.
+"lyrics.csv" ([Download](https://www.dropbox.com/s/3tfv5v73z0ec8vr/lyrics.csv?dl=0)) is a filtered corpus of 100,000+ song lyrics from MetroLyrics.
+Available features are song name, year, artist, genre, and lyrics.
 You can find the complete 380,000+ song lyrics data on [Kaggle](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics).

-"artists.csv" provides the background information of all the artistis.
+"artists.csv" (in GitHub \data folder) provides the background information of all the artistis.
 These information are scraped from [LyricsFreak](https://www.lyricsfreak.com/).
+For the singers, a detailed biography is provided.
+And for the bands, available information are members, established year and location.

 ### Challenge